-Children of Incarcerated Caregivers (CIC) was formed when a group of professionals—including lawyers, scholars, and community activists—got together and realized they shared a common concern: promoting the best interest of children whose parents become involved in the criminal justice system.
+Children of Incarcerated Caregivers (CIC) was formed when a group of professionals—including lawyers, scholars, and community activists—got together and realized they shared a common concern: promoting the best interests of children whose parents become involved in the criminal justice system.

 Today, this diverse group of well-established community members and leaders makes up the CIC board.

 The Minneapolis-based non-profit was founded in 2015 and initially had a different name—The Prison Nursery Project.
 The first group of CIC interns (an interdisciplinary team of five advanced undergraduate and graduate students) began their summer internship in June of 2015 with a plan to focus on researching prison nurseries.

 When it became apparent that prison nurseries were only a part of the story, the interns changed course and expanded their research to examine the consequences of parental separation that typically accompanies parental incarceration in the United States, as well as the costs and benefits to community-based alternatives to incarceration.

 Hence, the organization chose a new name, Children of Incarcerated Caregivers (CIC), to match the new focus.
 Reports generated by the summer interns were presented at CIC’s first annual community forum at the Weisman Art Museum on the University of Minnesota campus.

 In 2016, the second group of interns experienced a similar shift in specific research focus.
 They began with the goal of investigating the quality of correctional visitation and its impact on children.

 However, when they began to examine the visitation policies existing in jails and prisons across the state, they realized that there was a more pressing issue that needed to be addressed: The difficulty families faced navigating visitation instructions found on the websites of Minnesota jails and prisons.
 Publicly available information about how to visit jails and prisons was unclear.